rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_SED.md

-# Stars and Milky Way SED Demo
+# Stars and Milky Way Photometric SED Demo

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.